 Prof. Sungsik LEE (Steven Sungsik Lee) is the director of the LEE Laboratory at the Department of Electronics Engineering, Pusan National University.
 Previously, he was a Research Associate at the Department of Engineering, University of Cambridge.
 He received the Ph.D degree from the University College London (UCL) in August 2013, where he investigated on semiconducting oxide thin-film transistors, after his enrollment in Sept.
 2010.
 Before his Ph.D, he worked for one of the Korean national labs, ETRI, soon after the completion of his Master degree at KAIST.
-His research currently lies in the ‘Low Energy Electronics (LEE) and Related Device Research’ for Futuristic Electronics.
-Here, ‘Almost-off transistors‘ realized with thin-film technologies are mainly being studied because they are naturally & fundamentally super energy-efficient, and also perfect for low cost and large area systems associated with a thin-film technology’s advantage, such as wearable sensor systems in the IoT, where ultra-low power consumption is essential without a concern of speed (see his recent Science paper, press release: Many News Media and Korean News).
-Besides, he is also interested in totally new electronic devices, the Trancitor, rather than transistors as transfer-resistors, in order to make a more fundamental breakthrough in the area of electronic devices in a much longer term.
+His research currently lies in the ‘Low Energy Electronics (LEE) and Related Device Research’ for Futuristic Electronics, such as Neuromorphic systems with synaptic / brain-like devices.
+As a fundamental approach, the ‘Almost-off transistor‘ concept was introduced by Prof. LEE with his Science paper (see his Science paper, press release: Many News Media and Korean News).
+Besides, he is also interested in totally new electronic devices, the Trancitor (see also MIT technology review), rather than transistors, in order to make a more fundamental breakthrough in the area of electronic devices in a much longer term.
 In his area, he has published over 70 articles including SCI journals, invited/ contributed talks (e.g. 2 IEDM & 1 SID talks), and U.S. patents (see Publication).

 Professor LEE in the Public Domain (more public news):